-People who browse the internet looking for others to insult are known as trolls.
-Trolls post insults and other inflammatory material.
-Responding to it gives it influence in the community because references raise rankings.
+Browsing for people to insult is trolling.
+Trolls post insults.
+Responding gives influence in the community because references raise rankings.

-Any resort to conflict can be offensive. for example, defensive or argumentative statements, insults, violence, or ending communication, can be offensive.
+Any resort to conflict can be offensive. for example, defensive or argumentative statements, insults, violence, or ending communication.
 Thus, cyber bullying.
-Dialogue or discussion is a reasonable tactic for misunderstanding.
+Discussion is a reasonable for misunderstanding.

 Internet Cyber Bullying

-Some of us may be tempted to post flames.
-We can be popular without insulting others.
-Hurting others is not the answer to our own insecurities.
+Some may be tempted to post flames.
+We can be popular without insulting.
+Hurting others is not the answer to our insecurities.
 Genuine engagement is better than offensive behavior.